It’s a mum-to-be milestone, so get clued up on what actually happens at your 20-week scan.

 Consultan obstetrician and gynaecologist Shreelata Datta tells us, ‘From 20 weeks, we can clearly see individual structures in your baby, such as his heart and brain.'

-‘So, your sonographer will look at his organs and how things like his hands, tummy, face, spine and feet are forming, as well as the circumference of his head.
-All this can help detect certain conditions including cleft lip.’
+‘So, your sonographer will make sure his internal organs are developing as expected and how things like his hands, tummy, face, spine and feet are forming, as well as the circumference of his head.
+All this can help detect certain conditions including cleft lip, heart defects and spina bifida.’

 The location of your placenta will also be checked as, if it’s lying low (placenta praevia), this can affect your birth.
 And of course, you can usually find out the gender of your baby!